 The European Aerosol Assembly, EAA, will award the best student and early career postdoc posters at the conference.
 To be eligible, the presenting author must be a master or PhD student, or an early career postdoc (less than 5 years since graduation).
 You can either apply yourself for the BPA or you can be nominated for the BPA by someone else (e.g. supervisor, colleague).

-Applicants are kindly requested to send an e-mail including to firstname.lastname@example.org by Friday August the 21st at the latest.
+Applicants are kindly requested to send an e-mail to firstname.lastname@example.org by Thursday August the 27th at the latest.

 1) the submission ID of your contribution